 Table Ice Hockey is an augmented reality (AR) game available for download from the PlayStation Store for the PS Vita.
 The game takes an arcade style approach to the sport of ice hockey with exhibition matches and tournaments.

-The graphics have an arcade styling to them, so don’t be expecting anything realistic.
+Back to Table Ice Hockey and the graphics have an arcade styling to them, so don’t be expecting anything realistic.
 Graphically, Table Ice Hockey plays to its strengths; it is meant to be an arcade style and that is exactly what it delivers and replicates so well.
 It isn’t detailed, but that is because it doesn’t need to be as it is so strongly and deeply routed in its arcade styling.

 The game provides you with three game modes including: how to play, play now and tournament.
 The how to play game mode is a tutorial that is split off into beginner and advanced and are both designed to bring you up to speed with all of the controls, mechanics and rules of the game.
 The play now mode is essentially an exhibition match, which you can play solo against another A.I controlled team or compete in ad-hoc multiplayer.
 The tournament mode consists of a league table that sees you competing against a series of A.I. controlled teams in your attempt for your team to climb the league tables to the very top.
 The A.I. controlled teams progressively increase in difficulty as each of the teams have statistical analysis based upon their attack, defence, speed and overall quality via star ratings from zero through ten on the team selection menu.
 Outside of the game modes; there are extensive customisation options consisting of team editing and player editing abilities.
 The team editing abilities include: changing the pattern, logo and colour of the jersey, while the player editing abilities include: editing the player’s name, number and skin tone with up to four unlockable slots to save your player and team customisations to.